Dashboard

 Quality of reflection over quantity of experience

-A thoughtful reflection on two weeks of GP shadowing is more valuable than a list of activities with no insight.
+A thoughtful Kolb's reflection on two weeks of GP shadowing is more valuable than a list of activities with no insight.

 UCAT: do timed practice from the start